ciatph/ph-municipalities/README.md

 }
 ```

+Pre-compiled windows binaries are available for download in the latest [Releases](https://github.com/ciatph/ph-municipalities/releases) download page.

 ## Requirements

 The following dependencies are used for this project.
 Feel free to use other dependency versions as needed.